Florida Rule of Criminal Procedure 3.850 provides for an opportunity to ask for relief after a criminal conviction when certain circumstances exist.

 At the Law Office of Brian H. Mallonee, we handle juvenile criminal cases with the same intensity as we do any other matter.
 We take every child’s rights and future very seriously, and defend children who are accused of any criminal matter on the treasure coast, including the following locations: St. Lucie (Fort Pierce, Port St. Lucie), Indian River (Vero Beach, Sebastian), Martin (Stuart, Jensen Beach, Palm City), and Okeechobee counties. contact criminal lawyer Brian Mallonee at (772) 464-1991 for a no cost evaluation of your case.

-In recent years, the media in Saint Lucie County has created hysteria associated with respect to computer sex crimes involving minors.
+In recent years, the media in St. Lucie County has created hysteria associated with respect to computer sex crimes involving minors.
 The most notorious of these media outlets is NBC, with the Dateline series “To Catch a Predator” catching the eyes and ears of millions of viewers.

 Unfortunately, the government has responded to the political pressure that comes along with this kind of media coverage and public outrage.
 Instead of enacting penalties that are reasonable, the punishment for these offenses has been dramatically and irrationally increased.